Holly Seibold, BRAWS Founder and Executive Director

 Emily Schofield has been with BRAWS since it’s inception.
+She volunteered with BRAWS for 6 years before recently becoming an employee.
 A graduate of the University of Delaware, she has many years of experience in the non-profit and the government sectors.
 Emily’s love for entertaining and attention to detail made her an obvious choice for this position.
-She oversees Mardi Bras, the Fun Run and OktoBRAfest.
+She oversees Mardi Bras, the Fun Run and OktoBRAfest to name a few.
 In her free time, Emily likes drinking piña colada‘s and getting caught in the rain.
-She has three amazing kids, a loving husband and a sweet, but ornery “designer dog” rescue.
+She has three amazing kids, a loving husband and 2 sweet rescue dogs.
 You can reach Emily at events@BRAWS.org

 *To become involved, please click on the VOLUNTEER button below.